 John has written numerous books for Capstone, including books about the Lewis & Clark expedition, the 1918 flu pandemic, the Challenger disaster, the Alamo, the Civil War, the Harlem Hellfighters, Navy SEALS, the First Amendment, the Fourth Amendment, Understanding Propaganda, Unusual Medicine, Peculiar Nature, and many others.

 In 2015 John established the publishing imprint First State Press.
 Thus far, First State Press has published two titles: a picture book titled The Sound in the Basement, illustrated by Eric Hamilton, and a poetry book titled Beach Fun: Poems of Surf and Sand, illustrated with photos by award-winning photographer Lisa Goodman.

-John has done K-12 school visits in Delaware, Pennsylvania, Texas, New Jersey, Indiana, and Maine, speaking on topics ranging from poetry writing to crafting nonfiction to principles of journalism.
+John has done K-12 school visits (live or via Zoom) in Delaware, Pennsylvania, Texas, New Jersey, Indiana, and Maine, speaking on topics ranging from poetry writing to crafting nonfiction to principles of journalism.
 In fall 2015 he served as the keynote speaker for Young Authors’ Day at Keystone College in Pennsylvania.
 He has spoken at the national conferences of the International Literacy Association and the National Council of Teachers of English, as well as state conferences in New York, Pennsylvania, New Jersey, Maryland, and Delaware.
 Visit the Presentation or Contact page to find out how to bring John to your school or conference.